bonzairob/python-tcp-nat-holepunch-demo/README.md

 * `accept [user key]` - accept a connection request from this user
 * `cancel [user key]` - cancel a previous connection request to this user
 * `reject [user key]` - reject a connection request from this user

+**Note:** the demo is set up to auto-connect users to each other as soon as two join.
+The code for this is in `testclient.py ServerConnection.processServerPacket` marked with `#AUTO` comments.